HUMAN RECOMBINANT GPR120 RECEPTOR

 Application: Functional assays

 Figure 1.
 Dose-dependent stimulation from arrestin recruitment upon treatment with ligand, monitored on Flexstation III.
 Figure 2.
+Dose-dependent internalization of surface receptor.
+Figure 3.
 Receptor Expression on cell surface measured by flow cytometry (FACS) using an anti-FLAG antibody.
 Thin line: parental cells; thick line: receptor-expressing cells.

 Fredriksson et al. (2003) Seven evolutionarily conserved human rhodopsin G protein- coupled receptors lacking close relatives.
 FEBS Lett 554:381-388.